Student Support Resource Guide

 Fabricated References – programs such as ChatGPT makes up fake references.
 The instructor would need to verify these sources in the library, google/google scholar etc. to see if they exist.
 The library has provided a Fabricated Reference Citation resource to help with reviewing these.

-Misrepresentation of Sources – It is important to check that the information cited in the paper can be found in the corresponding reference.• If one or more of these indicators are present, reach out to the student for a ‘seek to understand’ conversation:
+Misrepresentation of Sources – It is important to check that the information cited in the paper can be found in the corresponding reference.

 “I am seeing information in the assignment that is not common knowledge and missing citations, do you need support in APA?
 How to cite?
 Creating a reference listing?”